 The Company has non-contributory defined benefit pension plans covering certain U.S. and non-U.S. employees.
 The benefits provided are primarily based on years of service and average compensation or a monthly retirement benefit amount.
-Effective January 1, 2006, certain of the Company's U.S. pension plans were amended to prohibit new participants from entering the plans.
-Effective September 30, 2009, active participants continued to accrue benefits under the amended plans until December 31, 2014.
+Certain of the Company's U.S. pension plans have been amended to prohibit new participants from entering the plans and no longer accrue benefits.
 Funding for U.S. pension plans equals or exceeds the minimum requirements of the Employee Retirement Income Security Act of 1974.
 Funding for non-U.S. plans observes the local legal and regulatory limits.
 Also, the Company makes contributions to union-trusteed pension funds for construction and service personnel.

-For pension plans with accumulated benefit obligations (ABO) that exceed plan assets, the projected benefit obligation (PBO), ABO and fair value of plan assets of those plans were \$7,124 million, \$6,966 million and \$5,234 million, respectively, as of September 30, 2016 and \$3,636 million, \$3,581 million and \$2,939 million, respectively, as of September 30, 2015.
+For pension plans with accumulated benefit obligations ("ABO") that exceed plan assets, the projected benefit obligation ("PBO"), ABO and fair value of plan assets of those plans were \$5,564 million, \$5,465 million and \$4,715 million, respectively, as of September 30, 2017 and \$7,124 million, \$6,966 million and \$5,234 million, respectively, as of September 30, 2016.

-In fiscal 2016, total employer contributions to the defined benefit pension plans were \$136 million, of which \$34 million were voluntary contributions made by the Company.
-The Company expects to contribute approximately \$326 million in cash to its defined benefit pension plans in fiscal 2017 including \$247 million due to change-in-control provisions triggered by the Tyco merger.
-Projected benefit payments from the plans as of September 30, 2016 are estimated as follows (in millions):
+In fiscal 2017, total employer contributions to the defined benefit pension plans were \$342 million, of which \$49 million were voluntary contributions made by the Company.
+The Company expects to contribute approximately \$100 million in cash to its defined benefit pension plans in fiscal 2018.
+Projected benefit payments from the plans as of September 30, 2017 are estimated as follows (in millions):